ddevault/PartyCraft/README.md

 Keep in mind that most of PartyCraft's features actually come from [Craft.Net](https://github.com/SirCmpwn/Craft.Net) before you submit your problems.

+## Snapshot Support

+PartyCraft supports most Minecraft development snapshots through Craft.Net.
+If you want support for the latest snapshot, run the following commands on your git repository:

+    cd externals/Craft.Net
+    git pull origin snapshot
+    git checkout snapshot
+    cd ../..

+You'll now be using the snapshot branch of Craft.Net, with support for more recent pre-release versions of Minecraft.

 ## Usage

 On Linux and Mac, you will need to install [Mono](https://github.com/mono/mono) first.